 Late submission of slides: The slides used for in-class presentation have to be submitted before the deadline by uploading it to the appropriate folder.
 If not, the presenter will have to make the presentation without slides.
 Due to COVID protocols and time constraints, all slides will be compiled in the order of presentation before class.
 Before each presentation, I will show the list of presentations included in the slide deck and those who want to present but did not submit the slides on time will to present first.

-The format of the term paper is similar to the short essay, but requires more in-depth treatment.
+Overview: The format of the term paper is like the short essay but requires more in-depth treatment.
 Students can also choose to work alone or in pairs.
 Students are free to analyze any one or multiple cases/industries for the term paper.
-To get a good mark, you are expected to demonstrate knowledge of a wider reading beyond the course material, and be able to connect the economic theory of regulation with the practice of regulation.
+To get a good mark, you are expected to demonstrate knowledge of a wider reading beyond the course material and be able to connect the economic theory of regulation with the practice of regulation.
 It should include a significant amount of one’s original analysis.
 It also should include references and a bibliography.

 We will examine a particular industry through data analysis.